tits4net/Transparent-Secure-Gateway/README.md

 ```
 iptables -t mangle -A POSTROUTING -p tcp --tcp-flags SYN,RST SYN -o br-br0 -j TCPMSS --set-mss 1411
 ```
 7. You can start the crypt_bridge software.
 After start it gets demonized.

+## Usage
+1. The client connect to the secure server and send its private key
+2. You can trust it in server's web-gui
+3. You have to connect  two TSG-client to secure a communication
+3. After trusting both of them, you can send a new iptables rules for a protocole.
+This one will be encrypted/decrypted by the crypt_bridge.

 # FAQ
 * UDP/Other IP protocol packets are lost after encryption